 How to make Windows Firewall Allow Ping?

-Making new rules might harm the rules that already been set up, so creating new exceptions might open up security risk for your network.
+Making new rules might harm the rules that have already been set up, so creating new exceptions might open up security risks for your network.

 Using Command Prompt to Make Windows Firewall Allow Ping